 All that's needed is for someone to come up with the money.

 In the absence of big piles of money for restoration, the first priority is to preserve what remains, preferably with volunteer labour.

-To this end, the Churnet Valley Living Landscape Project, with the Caldon and Uttoxeter Canals Trust and the Waterways Recovery Group, is targeting the canal between Alton and Crumpwood.
+To this end, the Churnet Valley Living Landscape Project, with the Caldon and Uttoxeter Canals Trust, the Inland Waterways Association and the Waterways Recovery Group, is targeting the canal between Alton and Crumpwood.

 At Crumpwood, the old railway crossed the Churnet on a bridge, leaving an intact loop of canal around Crumpwood Weir, with the remains of two locks and the almost-intact Seventy Bridge.